 A psychiatric evaluation is a systematic assessment used by psychiatrists to identify the causes, symptoms, and course of a psychiatric illness.
 A psychiatric evaluation can be an initial assessment or a reevaluation of an ongoing problem.
 An initial psychiatric evaluation aims to formulate a diagnosis and devise a treatment plan based on the diagnosis.
-If the evaluation is a reassessment of a patient, it will focus on revising the plan of treatment according to the new insights obtained from the evaluation.
+If the review is a reassessment of a patient, it will focus on revising the treatment method according to the new insights obtained from the evaluation.

 Diagnoses can include a wide range of mental health conditions, including but not limited to depression, anxiety, bipolar disorder, schizophrenia, and addiction.